 o If you have a negative balance, submit requests to Col Rieker.

 o Ensure you are up to date with your Individual Medical Readiness (https://asimsimr.health.mil/imr/MyIMR.aspx)

 · March training: Antiterrorism Level 1 (please upload to Relias)

 Wellness and Feedback:

 Wellness Resources Table- this contains a comprehensive listing of behavioral health resources accessible to trainees in our program.

 Physician Wellness Resources Library- this site lists open-access online resources that promote physician wellness.

-Feedback Venues Table- this table details the various avenues through which trainees can give feedback and the degree of anonymity conferred by each.
+Feedback Venues Table- this table describes the various avenues through which trainees can give feedback, both openly and anonymously.